kennethreitz-archive/uvenv/README.md

 - **Flexibility**: Customize file and directory locations using environment variables.
 - **Ease of Use**: Thin wrapper around `$ uv pip compile` and `$ uv pip install` commands.

+### Lock Dependencies

+`$ uvenv lock` generates a lockfile (`requirements.txt`) with exact versions of packages listed in `requirements.in`.
+This ensures that the same versions are installed across different environments.

+### Install Dependencies

+`$ uvenv install` installs packages from the lockfile (`requirements.txt`) into a virtual environment.
+This creates a reproducible environment with the exact versions of packages.

+That's it!
+Pretty simple.

 ## Installation

 To install `uvenv`, ensure you have Python 3.6+ and `uv` installed.
 Then, install `uvenv` using pip: